stratzilla/metaheuristic-training-networks/README.md

 According to ANOVA and Tukey HSD tests, there is some merit to using metaheuristics in training a neural network.

-- for the Iris data set, tests favor GA-NN and PSO-NN over BP-NN
+- `iris`, GA-NN and PSO-NN have significantly better results than others
-- for the Penguins data set, tests do not favor any training type; however, DE-NN is an outlier with worse performance
+- `penguins`, DE-NN is a worse outlier, no significance between others
-- for the Wheat Seeds data set, tests suggest DE-NN is again a worse outlier, inconclusive in choosing between others
+- `wheat`, DE-NN again a worse outlier, inconclusive results for others
-- for the Wine data set, tests favor BP-NN and PSO-NN over the others, but no significance in choosing either
-- for the Breast Cancer data set, tests show significance in choosing BP-NN over metaheuristics
-- for the Ionosphere Radar data set, tests show strong significance in choosing BP-NN over metaheuristics
+- `wine`, BP-NN and PSO-NN have significantly better results than others
+- `breast`, BP-NN significantly better than others
+- `ionosphere`, BP-NN strong significance is better than others

-These results suggest that for small problems, some metaheuristics can and do outperform backpropagation.
-For medium problems, some metaheuristics can perform as well as backpropagation.
-For larger problems, backpropagation is the clear winner.

-As well, some metaheuristics scale better for larger problems.
-GA-NN was found to scale very poorly to larger problems, whereas PSO-NN and BA-NN were found to scale very well.
+These results suggest that for small problems, some metaheuristics outperform backpropagation; for medium problems, some metaheuristics perform as well as backpropagation; for large problems, backpropagation outperforms metaheuristics.
+As well, some metaheuristics scale better for larger problems: GA-NN was found to scale very poorly to larger problems, whereas PSO-NN and BA-NN were found to scale very well.
 Nevertheless, backpropagation scales the best with problem size.